Smudge202/smudge202.github.io/_posts/2017-09-05-agile-security.md

 #### Application Assets

-Identify the assets mentioned earlier.
-Simply start a list and keep adding to it until you can't think of any more, updating it from time to time as features are added or you think of something you missed.
+Identify the assets mentioned earlier like passwords, API keys, configuration data, connection strings, data input by users or received from third parties, etc. Simply start a list and keep adding to it until you can't think of any more, updating it from time to time as features are added or you think of something you missed.
 As we break down the system further, you'll inevitably think of more.
 That's fine, just keep coming back to this list and adding to it.

 I recommend considering how *sensitive* each of your assets are, how much value they represent and how much scrutiny should be invested in keeping each asset secure.
 Coming up with some simple tiers to categorise each of your assets, or following a more formal *Information Classification Scheme* (Public, Restricted, Confidential, etc) will help later when it comes to prioritising the extent of measures justifiable in securing these assets.

+How much information you want to hold on these assets is up to you, but I recommend starting simple.
+The harder you make these lists, the less likely people will keep them up to date! *Name*, *Description* where necessary, and *Classification* make a nice starting point which you can expand upon later as required.

 Depending on the size of the system you're trying to decompose, it may make life easier to categorise your assets (different sheets in an Excel workbook or separate markdown tables, whatever your flavour).
 This will help you track extra relevant information should you feel the need.
 For example, physical assets (switches, monitors, USB sticks.) may warrant extra columns for *make*, *model*, *serial number*, *firmware version*, and so forth, that wouldn't make sense when describing code repositories and passwords.

-How much information you want to hold on these assets is up to you, but I recommend starting simple.
-The harder you make these lists, the less likely people will keep them up to date! *Name*, *Description* where necessary, and *Classification* make a nice starting point which you can expand upon later as required.

 #### External Dependencies